 These crops can be used to clean toxins out of the soil naturally.
 But if a crop is used for phytoremediation, it must be treated as toxic waste.
 What’s more, pea protein powder can become contaminated during processing (as many foods can be), particularly those processed in China.

-It may seem strange, but farmers don’t necessarily test their soil for lead or any heavy metals.
+Shockingly, farmers don’t necessarily test their soil for lead or any heavy metals.
 So, if their soil is high in lead, they may be unknowingly passing on that toxicity to you.
 If you consume crops like sweet potatoes, cannabis, chocolate, mustard greens, and pea protein, in particular, you need to find brands you trust that have been screened for heavy metals.

 Are there foods that help you detox from lead?

 You may be eating organic food to benefit your body and the earth.
 But unfortunately, it won’t help lessen your lead exposure.
 That’s because organic standards do not address toxic heavy metals like lead.
 Moreover, there likely is some tiny amount of lead in almost everything we consume.

 Luckily, you can protect yourself by eating certain foods to help your body reject the naturally occurring lead you are exposed to.
 The nutrients in these foods act as “natural antagonists” to lead and include: